artemworks/bikecms/README.md

+For bloggers, who need to publish articles and media, **BikeCMS is a standalone content management system** that is light and highly flexible.
+Unlike Wordpress or Drupal, BikeCMS offers simplicity and high speed even with the cheapest hosting package.

-**BikeCMS**: Content Management System built with handcoded object oriented PHP, MySQL, and Bootstrap 4 framework.
+BikeCMS was built with handcoded object oriented PHP (MVC pattern), MySQL database, and Bootstrap 4 front-end framework.

 Status: in the process of development